symfony/ux/src/LiveComponent/doc/index.rst

 * ``loading.state:started`` args ``(element: HTMLElement, request: BackendRequest)``
 * ``loading.state:finished`` args ``(element: HTMLElement)``
-* ``model:set`` args ``(model: string, value: any, component: Component)``
+* ``model:set`` args ``(model: string, value: any, component: Component)`` Triggered immediately when a prop is changed via any means on the frontend or a prop is changed on the server during a re-render/action.

 Adding a Stimulus Controller to your Component Root Element
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~